storj/docs/app/(docs)/object-mount/linux/installation/page.md

 The general steps to install and activate Object Mount are the _same_ regardless of your specific Linux distribution.

-A outline of these steps incude:
+A outline of these steps include:

 1. **Obtain** an Object Mount license key.